noiseprotocol/noise_spec/noise.md

 handshake.
 Note that a cleartext payload can be sent in the first handshake message, and an encrypted payload can be sent in the response handshake message.

-The responder can sends its static public key (under encryption) and authenticate itself via a slightly different pattern:
+The responder can send its static public key (under encryption) and authenticate itself via a slightly different pattern:

       -> e